 [Section 113 amended by No. 12 of 1990 s.
 228.]

 [114.
-Repealed by No. 28 of 1994 s.
+Deleted by No. 28 of 1994 s.
 109.]

 115. Minister etc. may require information to be furnished etc.

 (1) Where the Minister or an inspector has reason to believe that a person is capable of giving information or producing documents relating to petroleum exploration operations, operations for the recovery of petroleum or operations connected with the construction or operation of a pipeline in the adjacent area, he may, by instrument in writing served on that person, require that person —